geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-07/meeting-transcript.md

 Can walk the trace back?

 ##### **Geohot** [[00:45:59](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=2759)]
 Yeah, but you know, I think you're making good progress here.
 I really like the tiny device.
 So yeah, we can play with it and just make sure whatever it is stays performant.
 My theory about the main reason people don't use profilers is that they're not performant, that they have way too much overhead.
-If there's a profiler that's basically free...
+If there's a profiler that's basically free..
 Oh, and they're too hard to run.
 But if you have a profiler that's basically free and runs with a single environment variable, that's great.

 But yeah, okay, so you want to be able to click these buffers and see what kernels use them.

 ##### **Qazalin** [[00:46:47](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=2807)]
-And that's one possible direction and the possible direction is like the cache information, like the physical information about how...
+And that's one possible direction and the possible direction is like the cache information, like the physical information about how..

 ##### **Geohot** [[00:47:02](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=2822)]
 Oh, like what the actual physical address of the buffers.

 ##### **Qazalin** [[00:47:07](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=2827)]
 I mean, so I saw these tools from AMD that they have.
 It's pretty janky, but it works.
-I think it shows you about when you have a memory allocation, did it hit the L1, did it...
+I think it shows you about when you have a memory allocation, did it hit the L1, did it..
 How many times did it hit the L2.

 ##### **Geohot** [[00:47:27](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=2847)]
-Oh, yeah, I mean, yeah, if we can start...
+Oh, yeah, I mean, yeah, if we can start..
 There's been a bunch of those posted in the channel.
 The ones that show, Nvidia has a profiler for this to show you the usage of each bus.
 I mean, the main problem with using those things is they're super hard to run and they kill performance.

 But I don't think that's inherent to the things.
 I think it's just bad implementation.